PAminai/Frequency-Estimation/README.md

 ## Overview

 This repository contains the MATLAB code and documentation for the first homework assignment in Advanced Digital Signal Processing (ADSP).
-The primary objective of this assignment is to estimate the frequency of a signal in the presence of noise using different techniques and analyze the performance of these techniques using the Cramer-Rao Bound (CRB) and Mean Squared Error (MSE).
+The primary objective of this assignment is to estimate the frequency of a signal in the presence of noise using different techniques and analyze the performance of with different level of SNR using the Cramer-Rao Bound (CRB) and Mean Squared Error (MSE).

 ## Contents